A New Life for Sahura

 Now all her children are grown and married, and Sahura is a grandmother.
 One of her young grandsons lives with her, and life has been challenging for the two of them.
-“I could not afford to enrol my grandson in school, which was of great concern to me, especially when he reminded me of his peers who went to the government school in the neighbouring village,” she said.
+“I could not afford to enroll my grandson in school, which was of great concern to me, especially when he reminded me of his peers who went to the government school in the neighboring village,” she said.

-Like other women, especially other widows, Sahura has faced tremendous challenges in regard to land accessibility, labour costs, and market access.
+Like other women, especially other widows, Sahura has faced tremendous challenges in regard to land accessibility, labor costs, and market access.
 But she is not one to be deterred from achieving her goals by the challenges that life has thrown at her.

 Instead, she has been working hard to sustain herself and her grandson.
 Farming is her only means of livelihood, and she used to plant only cereal crops.
-Because she was unfamiliar with improved seeds, fertilisation methods, and general farm management techniques like crop rotation, she got low yields, year in and year out.
+Because she was unfamiliar with improved seeds, fertilization methods, and general farm management techniques like crop rotation, she got low yields, year in and year out.

 Then Amina Ado, the local EWS-KT Technical Field Officer, trained Sahura in improved agricultural techniques.
 For Sahura and her grandson, EWS-KT has made a huge difference in their lives.

 “The whole experience has been astonishing, and for me, EWS-KT’s intervention came when I thought my life was over.
 This experience is something I never dreamt of, but it is happening right in front of me.
 Now I can boast of modern farming skills and gaining income that has changed my life for good.”